TwitchPlaysPokemon/public/projects/PBR_DOUBLES_UPDATE.md

 - Easier to read moves (could stop coloring moves according to the move percentage.
 Could also try capitalizing names, which yields a bit more vertical space)
 - Easier to read PP (not sure how to achieve, maybe change to purple for <5 PP, or add more space between the PP bars)
 - Easier to read sidebars (widen sidebars a bit.
 Color background black, like in the stadium 2 days?)

+## Live data caveats

+Internally, PBR updates team data all at once rather than in a play-by-play fashion.
+This update happens immediately after PBR finishes accepting move / switch selections.

+Example 1: A Pokemon gets damaged 3 times in 1 turn (eg, attack + hail + psn).
+The internally stored HP doesn't experience 3 separate decreases.
+Instead, it decreases instantly (even before animations play) to the resulting HP after hail and psn.
+As far as I can tell, PBR doesn't even store the intermediate HP values anywhere in memory.

+Example 2: Ditto transforms and then gets roared away in the same turn.
+The internal teams data never gets updated with Ditto's new moves, stats, etc, because Ditto doesn't have those at the end of the turn.

 ## Shrinking the PBR popup guis